The Print & Go Student Planner to Help Your Child Build Good Habits

 Monthly Calendars

 Of course, a planner wouldn’t really be complete without a calendar.
-There are monthly calendars (July 2022 to June 2023) for planning purposes.
+There are monthly calendars (August 2025 to July 2026 in the current edition) for planning purposes.

 These calendars do double-duty as habit trackers.
 Assign a symbol (star, checkmark, circle, etc.) to whichever habits you’re working on building.
 Draw that symbol on the calendar space of every day that you effectively perform that habit.